 Prosecuting crimes on a cruise ship can be difficult, as it may not be under the legal jurisdiction of Singapore.
 For these reasons, your travel insurance should have good coverage against theft and injury (in case you are outright robbed or assaulted).

 Be warned; some cheap forms of insurance don’t pay out anything for lost cash and have low payouts for electronics (e.g. only S$100 payout for a lost smartphone).
-Ensure that you at least scan through the policy wording before purchasing a plan.
+Ensure that you at least scan through the policy wording before buying a travel insurance plan.

 Sample coverage breakdown